satazor/js-spark-md5/README.md

 Incremental md5 performs a lot better for hashing large amounts of data, such as files.
 One could read files in chunks, using the FileReader & Blob's, and append each chunk for md5 hashing while keeping memory usage low.
-See example bellow.
+See example below.

 ## Usage